 Fig. S14.
-Model fit (mean and coefficient of variation) for growth model.
+Model fit (mean and coefficient of variation) for model of growth at temperatures below temperature optima.
 Vertical line corresponds to mean in data and histogram depicts each posterior mean.
 Numbers show probability of the posterior being larger or small than mean in data.

 Metabolic rate